KitsuneKode/React-TodoApp/README.md

 To install the project, follow these steps:

 1. Clone the repository:
-2. Navigate into the project directory: `cd assignment-4-2-react`
+2. Navigate into the project directory: `cd TodoReact`
 3. Install the dependencies: `npm install`

 ## Usage